rdagumampan/yuniql/README.md

 #### Getting started

 This 10-step tutorial shows you how to deploy your first sql-based migration into an sql server.
-For simplicity, we assume you have a Docker service running but you may choose any instance.
-Estimated completion time: 5 mins.
+For simplicity, we assume you have a Docker service running, a `C:\temp` directory, and `git` client.
+Estimated completion time: 10 mins.

 ##### Prepare your environment